 Learning the sequence of events on a building site is invaluable.
 Learning what each trade does and where their responsibilities begin and end is vital.
-And learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.
+Furthermore, learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.

 - Cover in roof with underlay and rough batten

 - Fix GRP valleys or attend plumber fixing lead valleys

 - Gauge and fix tiling battens to suit tiles or slates

 - Lay valley tiles if appropriate